Irish Bacon and Cabbage

 salt & freshly ground black pepper to taste

 Heat a 6-quart stove-top casserole and add the oil and the bay leaves.
-Cook

-the bay leaves for a moment and then add the meat.
+Cook the bay leaves for a moment and then add the meat.

 Brown the meat on both sides on high heat.
-Add the sliced onion and cook for
+Add the sliced onion and cook

-thyme, rosemary and flour, and stir well until smooth.
+garlic, thyme, rosemary and flour, and stir well until smooth.

 Add the beef stock and stout; simmer, stirring, until the stew thickens a